AERodgers/plugin_drawImportedParameters/README.md

 ## Final notes
 I'm not too sure how this plugin will cope with negative values.
 If you find it does / does not do well with them, do let me know.

+## Updates
+1.0.1 the plugin now automatically detects if the time column refers to time in seconds or to the sample rate, and adjusts accordingly.